Interview with Anatolian shepherd breeder and published author Gilles Galand.

-L-A: How long have you been fanatical about dogs?
+L-A: How long have you been this fanatical about dogs?

-GG: When I was four years old, my uncle he took me to an agricultural fair where I thought I’d seen a ‘Bouvier des Flandres with a long tail’ (they all got had clipped at the time, so an impossible sight).
-I could not get that dog out of my head and, one day, my uncle came back with what turned out to be a blue briard puppy.
-That is what started my love for briards.
+GG: When I was four years old, my uncle took me to an agricultural fair where I saw a ‘Bouvier des Flandres with a long tail’ They all got docked at the time, so that couldn’t have been it.
+I could not get that dog out of my head and, one day, my uncle came back with what turned out to be a blue Briard pup.
+That is what started my love for Briards.